Pracownie badawcze

 Opis badań

-Our research involves in-depth studies of factors that are specifically responsible for the epigenetic control of developmentally programmed DNA elimination that is mediated by non-coding transcripts in Paramecium.
-We focus our studies on characterizing proteins that influence transcription, including families of the TFIIS, Spt5, and Spt4 elongation factors, other components of the RNAPII complex, and other proteins that are involved in RNA metabolism.
-We are testing the possible role of these proteins in the initiation of genome-wide non-coding transcription.
+Our research involves in-depth studies of factors specifically responsible for epigenetic control of developmentally programmed DNA elimination mediated by non-coding transcripts in Paramecium.
+We focus our study on the characterization of proteins influencing transcription, including families of the TFIIS, Spt5 and Spt4 elongation factors as well as other components of the RNA polymerase II complex.
+We are testing the hypothesis concerning the possible role of these proteins in initialization of genome-wide non-coding transcription.
+Our research interest also includes other proteins involved in RNA metabolism – PIWI proteins and its associated factors responsible for RNA-RNA and protein-chromatin interactions as well as selective degradation of scnRNAs.

-During the course of our studies, we identified an autogamy-specific essential function of TFIIS4, a putative elongation factor that is involved in the regulation of genome rearrangement and transcription in the new MAC (Maliszewska-Olejniczak et al. 2015).
-Using high-throughput sequencing, we demonstrated that genome rearrangements that occur during MAC development were inhibited in TFIIS4-depleted cells.
-Furthermore, we obtained the first evidence of the existence of germline-specific (IES+) transcripts at an early stage of MAC development in control cells.
-We then proved that TFIIS4 plays an important role in the production of these non-coding IES+ transcripts that are synthesized in the new MAC.
-Real-time polymerase chain reaction (RT-PCR) data analysis of the tested IESs showed that upon TFIIS4 silencing, practically no transcripts could be detected during the sexual process.
-We postulate that TFIIS4p may be involved in the transcription of all IESs or even an entire genome, providing an interaction RNA scaffold for small RNAs.
+In the course of our studies (2009-2014) we identified an autogamy-specific essential function of the TFIIS4 putative elongation factor that is involved in regulation of genome rearrangements and transcription in the new MAC.
+We obtained the first evidence for the existence of germline-specific non-coding transcripts at an early stage of MAC development and proved that TFIIS4 plays an important role in their production.
+We postulated that TFIIS4 may be involved in transcription of an entire genome, providing an interaction RNA scaffold for small RNAs.
+Our work demonstrated, for the first time in any eukaryote, that a TFIIS homolog is an essential factor for the production of regulatory non-coding zygotic transcripts.

 Metodologia